This guidance is national guidance that applies across Wales. Any local restrictions need to be adhered to as well as the contents of this guidance.

 We know that minimising contacts and mixing between people reduces the transmission of COVID-19.
-The diversity of the post-16 sector, in terms of the learning environments, provision and learners involved, means that in order to reintroduce face-to-face teaching a tailored, risk-based approach needs to be adopted; this is why our guidance differs from the operational guidance for the schools sector, but we have aligned it as far as possible for similar groups of learners.
-A key aim of this guidance is to ensure that there is clarity on how providers may resume face-to-face teaching for different groups of learners.
+The diversity of the post-16 sector, in terms of the learning environments, provision and learners involved, means that a tailored, risk-based approach needs to be adopted; this is why our guidance differs from the operational guidance for the schools sector, but we have aligned it as far as possible for similar groups of learners.
+Our aim is to move to a position where learning can operate as “normally” as possible in the autumn, minimising disruption to learners’ progress.

-Individuals who are part of the same household or extended household do not need to socially distance from one another, unless any local lockdown restrictions in place requires that, and if so it should be adhered to for all groups.
+Individuals who are part of the same household do not need to socially distance from one another, unless any local restrictions in place requires that, and if so it should be adhered to for all groups.

 Full-time learners in FE colleges

-For vocational programmes, colleges must comply with any appropriate workplace guidance for the relevant industry (and in planning for future reopening in line with the wider lifting of Covid restrictions), to ensure that their workplaces are COVID-secure when planning and managing delivery.
+For vocational programmes, colleges must comply with any appropriate workplace guidance for the relevant industry, to ensure that their workplaces are COVID-aware when planning and managing delivery.
 In particular, for “close contact” industries like hairdressing or care, where learners require physical contact with clients or with one another in order to learn skills and carry out assessments, industry-standard PPE must be worn.
 Learners studying close contact subjects such as hairdressing or beauty therapy may practice techniques on other members of their contact groups.
 Learners must have training on the safe use of PPE.
 Where learners are based in any workplace and if tutors visit, they must adhere to the rules on wearing face coverings in indoor public places as appropriate to the workplace.

-Social distancing remains the most effective way of reducing transmission, and therefore even within contact groups, where distancing of two metres can be achieved through classroom reconfiguration, it should be implemented.
+Social distancing remains the most effective way of reducing transmission, and therefore wherever distancing of two metres can be achieved through classroom reconfiguration, it should be implemented.

-Part-time learners and employed learners on college- or centre-linked programmes, including apprentices
+Part-time learners, adult learners in the community, and employed learners on college- or centre-linked programmes, including apprentices

-Providers must undertake risk assessments at subject level and put appropriate safety requirements such as PPE, recognising the increased risks around delivering “close contact” subjects.
-Social distancing should still be used as the primary control measure where this is possible in addition to all reasonable measures to minimise the risk of exposure to COVID-19.
+- undertake risk assessments at subject level and put appropriate safety requirements such as PPE, recognising the increased risks around delivering “close contact” subjects

 Learners who are interacting with clients or in a “hands-on” way with one another to practice techniques, and learners who spend time on employer premises, are at greater risk of contracting and transmitting COVID-19 and this should be reflected in risk assessments and ensuing actions.